owenbendavies/cms/README.md

 Deployment
 ----------

-For deploying to a Linux server like Ubuntu.
+For deploying to Amazon Web Services (AWS).

 ### Setup